 There are lots of configuration settings you can tweak.
 Have a look

-settings/settings.php for a full list.
+settings/default.php for a full list.
 Most should have a sensible default.

 If you plan to import a large dataset (e.g. Europe, North America, planet),